Google Docs + Dropbox: possible now!

 File synchronization across multiple cloud services is a great way to back up important documents.
 Originally, if you wanna make a Google Docs and Dropbox integration to sync data between them, you either have to pay for a service or remember to download then upload files regularly.
 But now, MultCloud comes out, with which you can easily combine cloud storage into one for better online sync.

 As the name indicates, MultCloud is designed for centralized management of multiple cloud services.
-It supports:

 Dropbox, Evernote, Flickr, Amazon Cloud Drive, Amazon S3, WebDav, Google Drive, Box, SugarSync, OneDrive, CloudMe, Cubby, MyDrive, WEB.DE, Yandex, Hidrive, BaiDu, MediaFire, ownCloud, Alfresco, ADrive, Hubic, MySQL, MEGA and FTP/SFTP.